 Healing muscles that are sore from overreaching is usually fairly easy.
 Take a couple days off from exercising and the ache should go away.

-“This is quickly correctable with rest,” Dr. Schaefer says.
+“This is quickly correctable with rest,” Dr. Lewis says.

 Recovering from overtraining is more difficult and can take at least six to eight weeks of rest.